 The most useful way to test Maxine is to execute some of the standard benchmarks on the image previously built with the mx image command.
-In this example, we will use the SpecJVM98 and DaCapo benchmarks.
-After downloading the benchmarks, set the following environment variables:
+In this example, we will use the DaCapo benchmarks.
+After downloading the benchmark suite from https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar, set the following environment variable:

 '''

-export SPECJVM98_ZIP=/Users/acme/benchmarks/specjvm98.zip export DACAPOBACH_JAR=/Users/acme/benchmarks/dacapo-9.12-bach.jar
+export DACAPOBACH_JAR=/Users/acme/benchmarks/dacapo-9.12-MR1-bach.jar

 '''